vasanthv/jsonbox/README.md

     -d '{"name": "Jon Snow", "age": 25}'
 ```

-You can also use `Authorization: API-KEY 7b3b910b-a7ad-41e8-89d6-5e28e2e34e70` header.
+You can also use `Authorization: API-KEY 7b3b910b-a7ad-41e8-89d6-5e28e2e34e70` header. _An API-KEY should be a valid GUID._

 #### How to create a private box?

 You create a private box when you push your first record to a new box with an API-KEY.
-All the subsequent write requests to that box expect the API-KEY to be passed. _Note: You cannot change a public box to private or vice versa._
+All the subsequent write requests to that box expect the API-KEY to be passed. _You cannot change a public box to private or vice versa._

 ### Limitations